skramm/cpphtmltags/manual.md

 Homepage: https://github.com/skramm/cpphtmltags/

-There is a single class to use: HTAG
+There is a single class to use: Httag
-It is defined in the namespace htags
+It is defined in the namespace httag

 Two types of tags can be created, but they are both handled trough the same class, for conveniency.
 They only differ in the way they are created, and how they generate some output.